PhamTrungHieu2001/Nashville-Housing/results.md

 | No           | 51704 |

 ## 5. Remove duplicates
-1. Create a CTE that counts the number of duplicates
+1. Create a CTE that increases the row number of a record if it has the same 'ParcelID', 'SaleDate', 'SalePrice', and 'LegalReference' as another record
-2. Delete duplicate records that have the same 'ParcelID', 'SaleDate', 'SalePrice', and 'LegalReference'
+2. Delete duplicate records with 'row_num' > 1
 ```sql
 WITH duplicates
 AS (